Skip to contents

 # The layer computes one additional variable, 'location',

-# that you can map e.g. to the color aesthetic
+# that you can map e.g. to colour

 p + geom_pointless(